ezcg/reactGameWithHighscoreDb/apigateway/README.md

 **Method Request**

     Next to 'Authorization', add the authorizer you created above.
-    Under Request Body, click on '+ Add Model' and add the score model and set 'Content type' to application/json.
+    Under Request Body, click on '+ Add Model' and add the 'score' model and set 'Content type' to application/json.

 **Method Integration**